rtenacity/dark-matter-genetic/slides/slides.md

 - The AdaBoost model has a set of hyperparameters (the number of estimators and the learning rate).
 - Tuning the hyperparameters manually can take a lot of time to approach an optimal solution.
-- A solution to this problem is by applying a genetic algorithm.
+- An optimal solution to this problem can be reached with a genetic algorithm.

 <Item title="Genetic Algorithm Flowchart">